Geeklog-Plugins/dokuwiki/README.md

 What's New Days   | Set this to the number of days that will be included in the What's New block.
 What's New Length | Set this to the maximum number of characters wide you will allow listings in the What's New block.
 Truncated items will have a … appended to the end.
 Login Required    | Set this to TRUE to require a user to be logged into the site before granting access to DokuWiki.
 Set to 0 to allow non-logged in users access.
 Restrict to Group | If you want only allow access to DokuWiki for a specific group, place that group name in the input field.
 Leave the entry blank to allow all groups access to DokuWiki.
+DokuWiki does not support spaces or _ (underscores) in the Group names.
+So these items are stripped from the Geeklog groups.
+For example, the Geeklog group Logged-in Users will become LoggedinUsers.
 Disable Search Integration | Set this to TRUE to disable search integration with Geeklog's main search feature.
 Set to FALSE to allow DokuWiki results to be displayed in Geeklog's main search.
 Geeklog Left / Right Blocks  | Select whether the left / right / both / or none display.
 Public Directory  | If you would like to rename the directory where DokuWiki resides inside Geeklog's public_html/ directory, change the name here.